plasmid-designer/libplasmid/README.md

 This is a work-in-progress.

-I should also mention that I'm not at all trained in bioinformatics, biochemistry, genetics or anything even remotely similar.
+I should also mention that I'm not at all trained in bioinformatics, bioengineering, or anything even remotely similar.
 I'm writing this library while I'm learning the concepts, so expect some rough edges.

 ## GUI

-The desktop application has moved to [Plasmid Designer](https://github.com/plasmid-designer/plasmid-designer).
+The desktop application has moved to [Plasmid Designer].

 ## CLI